 The USPTO in 2005 set new rules guiding how to file requests for second or subsequent reexaminations for patentability, including entry of evidence and amendments which were rejected in prior reexaminations.

 If patent owners wish to request for continued reexamination, they can do the following:

 1. File a petition under 37 C.F.R.
 1.181 requesting for the review of a denial of entry of an amendment tendered after final rejection during an ex parte reexamination or after an action closing prosecution during an inter partes reexamination.

 2. File a petition under 37 CFR 1.182 requesting relief which is not currently available under any existing name, rule, or request for continued reexamination (RCR).
 28

 If you need help regarding 37 CFR 1.53 d, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.